 NLP is a key component of many AI applications that we interact with on the daily.

-It’s what makes it possible to type a query to a chatbot or shout out a question to your Alexa and have it give back a meaningful response.
-NLP is what allows machines to understand, interpret, and generate human language in a way that feels natural and conversation-like.
+It’s what makes it possible to type a query to a chatbot or shout out a question to your Alexa and have it respond meaningfully.
+NLP allows machines to understand, interpret, and generate human language in a way that feels natural and conversation-like.

-One of the most well-known applications of NLP is Google Translate, which uses AI algorithms to translate text and speech between many different languages in real-time, making it easier than ever for people to communicate and order chips and salsa no matter what country they’re in.
+One of the most well-known applications of NLP is Google Translate, which uses AI algorithms to translate text and speech between many different languages in real time.
+This makes it easier than ever for people to communicate and order chips and salsa no matter what country they’re in.

 6. Automation

-AI has also been a game-changer for its ability to automate mundane, tedious, and even dangerous tasks.
+AI has also been a game-changer for automating mundane, tedious, and even dangerous tasks.

 You’ll see it in fields like manufacturing, with robots and AI systems that streamline the manufacturing process, increase productivity, reduce the chance of human error, and decrease the number of accidents on the floor.

 It’s also used in medical and financial settings to improve efficiency, keep data safe, and streamline administrative tasks like scheduling, billing, and record-keeping.
-This automation helps to reduce the administrative burden and allows office workers to focus on other tasks that require more complex thinking.
+This automation helps reduce the administrative burden and allows office workers to focus on tasks requiring more complex thinking.

 And automation isn’t just for officers and warehouses.